niplav/site/considerations_on_cryonics.md

 *– [Gwern Branwen](https://www.gwern.net), [“Plastination versus Cryonics”](https://www.gwern.net/plastination), 2014*

-Besides these estimates, there exist also two related questions on the prediction website metaculus. ["Before 1 January 2050, will any human cryonically preserved for at least 1 year be successfully revived?"](https://www.metaculus.com/questions/1626/before-1-january-2050-will-any-human-cryonically-preserved-for-at-least-1-year-be-successfully-revived/) has a median probability of 16% (n=117), ["If
+Besides these estimates, there exist also two related questions on the prediction website Metaculus. ["Before 1 January 2050, will any human cryonically preserved for at least 1 year be successfully revived?"](https://www.metaculus.com/questions/1626/before-1-january-2050-will-any-human-cryonically-preserved-for-at-least-1-year-be-successfully-revived/) has a median probability of 16% (n=117), ["If